 IPIECA-IOGP Health Committee: COVID-19 good practice

 The joint IPIECA-IOGP Health Committee has been sharing good practices on a weekly basis on issues such as travel, screening, how and when to evacuate infected people, working in remote and offshore locations, social distancing, work rotations and procedures for returning to work.
-They have produced a position statement on COVID-19 testing and a briefing document on the mental health impacts of the pandemic.
+They have produced a briefing document on the mental health impacts of the pandemic.